 BIS usage An explanation of how the UNECE definition of the code shall be interpreted and applied in transactions that follow this BIS.

 Response expected Response expected.
 Indicates that the Buyer expects a response from the Seller in accordance to the information given in the Invoice Response.
-If no reponse is expected, then the Buyer will proceed with the processing of the invoice without interuption.
+If no response is expected, then the Buyer will proceed with the processing of the invoice without interuption.
 If a response is expected, then the Buyer will not proceed with the processing until the Seller has provided the response (externally).

 Clarification required Clarification required.
-Indicates that when Invoice Response message contains this code then a clarification must be provided by the Buyer in the form of a code or text or both.
+Indicates that when Invoice Response message contains this code then a clarification must be provided by the Buyer in the form of a Status Reason code (Appendix B) or text or both.

 Mandatory Mandatory.
 Indicates that a Buyer who supports this BIS shall at minimum be able to report these statuses in the processing of the invoice.
 In other words, the Seller can at minimum expect to receive this status information.